 For the past 6 months, we’d also been hunting for a proper family home to buy in the Highlands, but everything kept falling through.
 Nothing was working out and with prices going crazy, we wondered whether this was our time to go to NZ after all.
 I’m no psychic but I do believe in “signs” and things happening for a reason.
 I couldn’t help but feel the universe was directing us towards NZ.
 Chris’ job offer had remained open and once “The Bubble” between Australia and New Zealand opened, we knew this was another sign.

 As soon as we made the decision to move to New Zealand, everything started falling into place.
 And quickly!
 All of a sudden, the lights inside me turned on again.
 Hope, excitement and inspiration quickly returned and we feel like this enormous weight had been lifted.
 Even though we will really miss our families, and our friends both in Sydney and the Highlands, I know in the deepest part of my soul that we’re are doing the right thing for our family, and for us individually.
-And we’re so lucky to have some good friends over in Wanaka already.
-Our kids are so excited but so are we.
-In fact, I haven’t felt this excited in a very, very, very long time.
+And we’re so lucky to have some good friends in Wanaka already.

 We’re heading over to NZ this week to enrol the kids in school, and find a home etc as well as having a much needed holiday and catch up with friends.
-Then we’ll come back to the Highlands, finish packing our two containers, and move over end of July/early August.
+Then we’ll come back to the Highlands, finish packing our two containers, and move over in a few months time.
 I’m a little nervous about finding a home as it’s peak snow season in Wanaka and Queenstown, and both towns are notorious for being difficult to find rentals.
 But, I just know it will all be okay and things will happen as they’re meant to.

 As well as our move to NZ, I’ll also be sharing a lot more details of the cottage (finished) in subsequent posts, including some wonderful partnerships with amazing suppliers, although since the cottage is going to be featured in a magazine, I need to hold back some of the images until that runs.
 But i’m so proud of how it all turned out and I’m also so happy the new owner is so in love with it (and is such a lovely person too).
 It really made leaving that little bit easier knowing it’s going to be well loved and lived in.